milkyway-labs/milkyway/x/restaking/README.md

 ### Service operators allow list

 ServiceOperatorsAllowList stores which operators are allowed to join a service.
-It allows obtaining the list of operators that have joined a specific service.
+It enables the creation of a whitelist of operators that can join a service.

 * ServiceOperatorsAllowList: `collections.KeySet(0x14)`